underscore-finance/underscore-docs/user-wallet.md

 **Capabilities**:

 - Deposit any supported asset as collateral
-- Borrow against collateral in GREEN or yield-bearing sGREEN
+- Borrow against collateral in GREEN (stablecoin) or yield-bearing sGREEN (earns while you hold)
 - Repay debt with any accepted token
 - Earn and claim RIPE rewards
+- Manage multiple collateral vaults with automated deleveraging

 ### Asset Transformations